propcom/wp-shopify-package/README.md

 # wp-shopify-package
-New and improved Wordpress plugin
+New and improved Wordpress plugin - Supports Typescript and React